precisely/gene-panel-curation/genes/SLC6A4.md

       # What does this mean?
             People with this variant have two copies of the 5-HTTLPR variant with 14 repeated sections.
 It is called a variable number tandem repeats variant (VNTR).
       # What is the effect of this variant?
-      You have greatly increased seratonin levels.
+      You have greatly increased serotonin levels.
 See below for more information
       # How common is this gene in the general population?
             <pie_chart level="5-HTTLPR (S;S)", frequency>
    </Genotype>